UAAppComp/onboarding/README.md

 1. [Sign up for GitHub Education](https://education.github.com/students) and get your Student Pack
 2. Download and install GitHub Desktop (or get wild and try something like GitKraken)
-3. Contact one of your faculty to be added to this organization
+3. Contact one of your faculty to be added to this organization (don't forget to include your GitHub username)
 4. ...
 5. Profit!